-- F. Investments Investments in equity securities with readily determinable fair values, external investment pools, open-end mutual funds, and debt securities are valued at their fair values in the balance sheet.
-Unrealized gains and losses are included in the statement of revenues, expenses, and changes in retained earnings. - G. Accounts Receivable The accounts receivable consist of charges for service fees, connection fees and property taxes.
+- F. Investments Investments in equity securities with readily determinable fair values, open-end mutual funds, and debt securities are valued at their fair values in the balance sheet.
+Investments in external investment pools are valued on the basis of \$1 in the statement of net position. - G. Accounts Receivable The accounts receivable consist of charges for service fees, connection fees and property taxes.
 Fees are considered to be fully collectible, since the Agency liens the property for unpaid charges.
 Therefore, no allowance for uncollectible fees is provided. - H. Capital Assets Capital assets are defined by the Agency as assets with an initial, individual cost of \$1,000 or more with an estimated useful life in excess of one year.